 1. What if we want a specific gender?

 If a family has concerns about one gender or the other, please keep in mind that we've heard everything under the sun blamed on both males and females.
 The truth is that both genders are capable of the same challenges and quirks.
 We are open to discuss it with families who'd like further explanation about specific concerns.
 Because our allocation process relies on our ability to focus 100% on temperament/compatibility, we cannot work with families who will only accept one gender.
 If we feel there are concerns with placing a certain gender in the home, that will be part of the allocation process.
 However, please be aware that it will ultimately be decided by the breeder.

 2. What if we decide we don't want the puppy chosen?

-This is a 3-step process in which the family has input (through the questionnaire or phone interview), the trainer has input (evaluations) and we, the breeders, have input (knowing the puppies and sorting through all the info).
+This is a 3-step process in which the family has input (through the questionnaire), the trainer has input (evaluations) and we, the breeders, have input (knowing the puppies and sorting through all the info).
 It's a very thorough method but we suppose it is possible a family could be unhappy with the puppy that was chosen for them.
 With that said, we would never force a family to take a puppy they aren't happy with.
 However, we do not issue deposit refunds unless we determine there is no puppy in the litter that will be a good fit.
 A puppy must be seen, in person, to be declined and then the deposit will be moved to a future litter.
+This may be inconvenient for those who live really far away but this is to prevent families from refusing a puppy based on a picture.
 The wait for a future litter might not be long but could be up to 6 months for a litter exactly like the one you declined a puppy from.
 We do not refund a deposits because someone is unhappy with a physical trait.